Have you ever wondered about the history of the Nigerian flag? Here is the story.

 The Nigerian flag is emblematic of the Nigerian spirit.

-Wherever it is mounted and allowed to dance in tune with the rhythm of the winds up high, it sends an ambience of patriotism across everyone present and every Nigerian is immersed into a patriotic mood.
+Wherever it is mounted and allowed to dance in tune with the rhythm of the winds up high, it sends an ambiance of patriotism across everyone present and every Nigerian is immersed into a patriotic mood.

 Outside the shores of Nigeria, wherever the flag is hoisted, the feeling is different.